ivan-lyf/ivan-lyf/README.md

 ### 🚀 What I’m into

-- 🛰️ Embedded systems, FPGAs, and low-level C
+- 🛰️ Embedded system, lower level C
 - 💻 Full-stack apps with React + Node

 ---